Diffusio-phoretic fast swelling of chemically responsive hydrogels

 We formulate the gel mechanics via a minimal Biot consolidation model~\cite{Sachs1994, Biot1941}.
-Defining $\mathbf{v}$ as the fluid velocity relative to the solid matrix, $\mathbf{u}$ as the matrix displacement vector, and $p$ as the solution pressure, the mass and momentum conservation of the gel fluid are respectively given by the incompressibility condition and the Darcy's law for porous flow, i.e. ($\mu_f:$ solution kinematic viscosity; Table~\ref{table:simulations}),
+Our model couples the gel mechanical response to the flow and concentration of the copper and acid as well as to the stresses they induce through association/dissociation with the gel backbone.
+In the gel domain, we use the incompressibility condition and the Darcy's law for porous flow to determine the fluid velocity relative to the solid matrix $\mathbf{v}$ and the solution pressure $p$ ($\mu_f:$ kinematic viscosity)~\cite{si_dimensionless_eq}, i.e.,